Home

 Saint Louise with Saint Vincent (Scott 297), 1960

-Born in 1591, Louise experienced an early life of aristocratic family upheaval and civil strife.
-In 1625, she met Vincent de Paul, who became her spiritual adviser.
+Also in 1625, she met Vincent de Paul, who became her spiritual adviser.
 He introduced her to his Confraternities of Charity, which were associated with wealthy and aristocratic ladies who did good works for the poor by providing financial support for this work.
 However, the actual work of caring for the poor required many more workers.
-Historian of saints, David Farmer, writes that:
+Historian of the saints, David Farmer, writes that:

 “The practical work of nursing the poor in their own homes, caring for neglected children and dealing with often rough husbands and fathers, was best accomplished by women of similar social status to the principal sufferers.”